SupratikRulz/sample-flutter-test/README.md

 ```

 ## Problem Statement
-### PART - 1
+### PART-1
 ---

-   - Use `ExampleService.instance.getToken()` to get the access_token
-   - Show a loading indicator when data is being fetched and keep 'Get Details' button disabled
-   - If error, show a error text and hide loading indicator
-   - If success, show the access token in the screen and enable 'Get Details' button

-### PART-2
----

-- When the user clicks on 'Get Details' button, it will interact with the flutter plugin which you will create for the iOS and pass `access_token` to it.
+- When the user clicks on 'Get Details' button, app will interact with the native flutter plugin which you will create for the iOS/android platform and pass `access_token` to it.

 - ```bash
   curl -X 'GET' \